-However, it’s not just my professional resume which allows me to bring positive change to people’s lives.
+However, it’s not just my professional resume which allows me to help those struggling with anxiety, depression, bereavement or addictions.
 The varied and often challenging times in my own personal journey are the foundations upon which my abilities as a therapist are built.
 Whilst it is essential as therapists that we understand how every person’s journey is different, experience has taught me that to walk alongside those coping with trauma, abuse or addiction, it helps enormously if you’ve overcome challenges yourself.

-I work in a warm, supportive, and accepting way, helping you to unlock your own resources, find new meanings and identify solutions.
+I work in a warm, supportive, and accepting way, helping clients to unlock their own resources, find new meanings and identify solutions.

 Training, qualifications & experience

 - BACP Registered Integrative Counsellor

 - Member of British Association of Counsellors and Psychotherapists

 - Accredited Certificate in Dialectical Behavioural Therapy

 - Accredited Certificate in Cognitive Behavioural Therapy

 British Association for Counselling & Psychotherapy